LilaNguyen/Skinterest-Tech-1B/README.md

 **You might consider addressing the following (as applicable):**

 * What are some of the limitations of your model?
+  Trained from a limited data set and drawn from only 1 source, sephora dataset on kaggle.
 * What would you do differently with more time/resources?
 * What additional datasets or techniques would you explore?